RESOURCES FOR WRITERS

 For independently published authors, I also highly recommend joining the following Yahoo! groups.
 They're an invaluable source of information and encouragement.

-Mystery, suspense, and thriller writers should consider joining the Crime Scene Questions for Writers where you can post research questions and get them answered by experts from law enforcement and the forensic medical community.
+Mystery, suspense, and thriller writers should consider joining the Crime Scene Questions for Writers online group.
+This is a place where you can post research questions and get them answered by experts from law enforcement and the forensic medical community.